-- I get the following error message on my device when I try to log in using Duo.
+- I get a "No Internet Connection" error message on my device when I try to log in using Duo.

 - I don't have my device with me to log in to my Gmail.